SauravMishraaa/Healtify-App/README.md

 ## TODOS
 1. Creating a UI using Figma.
-2. Creating a landing/home page for the user.
+2. Creating a landing/home screen for the user.
-3. Creating a signup/signin page.
+3. Creating a signup/signin screen.
 4. Helping me out in making diet recommendation model.

 ## Future Ideas